5iver/openHAB-utils/README.md

     --ZWAVE_BRANCH            Accepted values: development, master.
 Default: master.
 Specify the development or master branch for Z-Wave.
     --ZIGBEE_BRANCH           Accepted values: development, master.
 Default: master.
 Specify the development or master branch for Zigbee.
     --ZSMARTSYSTEMS_VERSION   Default: latest version, based on selected branch.
 Specify the version of the ZSmartSystems libraries.
-    --KARAF_ACCOUNT           Default: openhab.
-Specify an account for the Karaf SSH login.
     --HELP                    Display this help and exit
 ```